hotschedules/slate/source/includes/bodhiagent/envsetup.md

 ###Arguments
 The cli interprets the first argument (non-option) as the action.
 All subseuqent arguements are command specific.

-Each action is described below
+Each action is described below:

 ###Informational Commands